Devin Duvernay

-Devin Duvernay (born September 12, 1997), is an American professional football wide receiver and return specialist for the Chicago Bears of the National Football League (NFL).
+Devin Duvernay (born September 12, 1997) is an American professional football wide receiver and return specialist for the Arizona Cardinals of the National Football League (NFL).
 He played college football for the Texas Longhorns and was selected by the Baltimore Ravens in the third round of the 2020 NFL draft.
-Duvernay has earned Pro Bowl honors twice and was a First-team All-Pro in 2021 for his play as a return specialist.
-Duvernay has also played for the Jacksonville Jaguars.
+Duvernay has earned Pro Bowl honors twice and was a first-team All-Pro in 2021 for his play as a return specialist.
+Duvernay has also played for the Jacksonville Jaguars and Chicago Bears.

 Early life

 Duvernay attended Sachse High School in Sachse, Texas.
 During his high school football career, he had 170 receptions for 2,906 yards and 36 touchdowns.
 He also holds the school record for longest kickoff return touchdown with 109 yards, a feat he accomplished as a sophomore.
 He played in the 2016 Under Armour All-America Game.
 Duvernay originally committed to Baylor University to play college football but switched to the University of Texas at Austin.